 This chapter describes the various obstruction lighting systems used to identify structures that have been determined to require added conspicuity.
 The lighting standards in this AC are the minimum necessary for aviation safety.
-Recommendations on lighting structures can vary, depending on terrain features, weather patterns, geographic location, and number of structures.
-Specific lighting guidelines for wind turbines are contained in Chapter 13.
+Recommendations for lighting structures can vary, depending on terrain features, weather patterns, geographic location, and number of structures.

 The standards outlined in this AC are based on using light units that meet specified intensities, beam patterns, color, and flash rates as stated in AC 150/5345-43, Specification for Obstruction Lighting Equipment.
-These standards may be obtained from: www.faa.gov/airports/resources/advisory_circulars/
+The AC may be obtained from: www.faa.gov/airports/resources/advisory_circulars/index.cfm/go/document.current/documentnumber/150_5345-43.